 One of the biggest issues accountants face when working with large datasets is choosing the right visuals.
 With so much data, it can be difficult to know which visuals will best represent the information.
 The wrong visual can make data seem unorganized and confusing, while the right one can help communicate what the data is saying.

 Another challenge of working with large data sets is that they can be time-consuming and difficult to manage.
 This is why accountants need to use an all-in-one platform to make their work easier.
 An all-in-one platform saves time by allowing accountants to access all their data in one place.
-It can also help make data management more manageable by providing tools for organizing and analyzing data.
+It can also help make data management more manageable by providing tools for organising and analysing data.

 Different types of data visualisation